🎮 Reinforcement Learning¶

 -

-This paper proposes Savoir, a cooperative game-theoretic social RL framework that combines expected utility (prospective evaluation of the strategic potential of utterances) and Shapley values (axiomatic fair credit assignment) to address the credit assignment problem in multi-turn dialogue.
-Savoir achieves state-of-the-art performance on the SOTOPIA benchmark with a 7B model (Goal 7.18 in the Hard setting), matching or surpassing GPT-4o and Claude-3.5-Sonnet, while large reasoning models (o1, DeepSeek-R1) systematically underperform on social tasks.
+This paper proposes Savoir, a social RL framework based on cooperative game theory.
+It combines Expected Utility (prospective evaluation of the strategic potential of utterances) and Shapley values (axiomatic fair credit assignment) to solve the credit assignment problem in multi-turn dialogues.
+It achieves SOTA performance on the SOTOPIA benchmark with a 7B model (Goal 7.18 in the Hard setting), matching or exceeding GPT-4o and Claude-3.5-Sonnet, while revealing that large reasoning models (o1, DeepSeek-R1) systematically underperform on social tasks.

 - Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study